dpapadim/KotlinMovie/README.md

 • Display of "Popular", Movies

-• "Watchlist" where you can add your favorite Movies and also delete them later on
+• "Favorites" where you can add your favorite Movies and also delete them later on

 • Search Bar where you can search Movies

 # Functionalities I'm currently working on and possible Future Implementations: #

+• Expanding my fetched movie list to show more than 20 movies

 • Display of "TvShows", not only "Movies"